 Link Up curriculum guide download for teachers (featuring lessons on singing, playing the soprano recorder or violin, reading and notating music, and composing and improvising music)

 Link Up workbooks for each student

 Professional development webinar for lead teachers

-Access to Carnegie Hall's Weill Music Institutes' Online Resource Center with additional lessons and resources, including Link-Up’s THE ORCHESTRA MOVES, a skills-focused curriculum with audio for teachers and students
+Access to Carnegie Hall's Weill Music Institutes' Online Resource Center with additional lessons and resources, including a newly revised version of Link-Up’s THE ORCHESTRA ROCKS, a skills-focused curriculum with audio for teachers and students